databaseCaching (Beta)

 4. If a cached version exists, it is returned immediately.

-5. If not found, the image is fetched, transformed, cached (if possible), and returned.
+6. If both caches are not found, the image is fetched, transformed, cached (if possible), and returned.

 🚧 Development Status

 This caching strategy is currently under development.
-Additional features such as TTLs, LRU eviction, and manual cache invalidation will be introduced incrementally.
+Additional features, and manual cache invalidation will be introduced incrementally.
 Documentation will be updated as these capabilities evolve.

 Last updated